zeya2u9/PTPerf/PT_Client_Server_Setup/PT11/readme.txt

 $cd psiphond
 $./psiphond -ipaddress <server-ip> -protocol OSSH:9999 generate

- - it creates a server-entry.dat file, it will be used at client side
+ - it creates a server-entry.dat file, which will be used on the client side

 2. start psiphon server
 $cd psiphond/